Open-Rights-Exchange/ore-js/README.md

 # OREJS Spec

-orejs is helper library (written in Javascript) to provide simple high-level access to the ore-protocol.
-Orejs uses eosJS as a wrapper to the EOS blockchain.
+OREJS is a helper library (written in Javascript) to provide simple high-level access to the ore-protocol.
+OREJS uses EOSJS as a wrapper to the EOS blockchain.

 ## Example(s)